 Let’s look at the moving parts

 The PowerApp consists of four screens (see fig.1), which communicate with Azure through the cloud flows on PowerAutomate.

-- A main overview to filter the Azure subscription and list the associated SAP systems, that are part of a SID.
+- A main overview to filter the Azure subscription and list the associated SAP systems.

 - A detail view to actually start/stop a SAP system based on its SID chosen on the main screen.

 - A list view with the associated VMs of a SID (e.g DB, App server, web dispatcher, client tools VM etc.) based on the Azure tags.

 - A calendar-based scheduling view to claim systems in the future for a demo scenario for instance.

 - And a help page (accessible through info button in top right corner) to feed issues and feedback into the right channels right away.
 In our case that is a public GitHub Issue page, but it could be a ServiceNow ticket or similar too.

 Ok cool, so how does this map to the cloud flows?

 Fig.5 App home screen with mapping to cloud flows in PowerAutomate

 For convenience, the Azure subscriptions, list of SIDs and VMs are cached on your mobile device, so you don’t need to pull them each time and hence have a faster mobile experience (on Desktop or Teams you must load each time).
 This makes especially sense under the assumption, that Subscriptions and SAP systems are likely not going to change daily.
 If you need an update, just hit the refresh button.